 - (iv) The Administrator will establish an opacity standard for such affected facility meeting the above requirements at a level at which the source will be able, as indicated by the performance and opacity tests, to meet the opacity standard at all times during which the source is meeting the mass or concentration emission standard and during which the facility and air pollution equipment is being operated properly and maintained to minimize the opacity of emissions and mass emission rate. - (b) Visible emissions of any contaminant discharged into the atmosphere from any single existing source of emission whatsoever as determined by a qualified observer shall be limited to 40 percent opacity.
-This limitation shall not apply to existing incinerators or wood waste burners. - (c) The emissions of visible air pollutants from gasoline engines shall be eliminated except for periods not exceeding five consecutive seconds. - (d) The emissions of visible air pollutants from diesel engines as determined by a qualified observer shall be limited to 30 percent opacity below 7500 feet elevation except for periods not exceeding ten consecutive seconds.
-This limitation shall not apply during a reasonable period of warm-up following a cold start or where undergoing repairs and adjustment following a malfunction. - (e) Unless restricted by more stringent emission limits established elsewhere in the Wyoming Air Quality Standards and Regulations or permit conditions, any single source may discharge for a period or periods aggregating not more than 6 minutes in any hour contaminants; - (i) Having an equivalent opacity of not more than 40 percent as determined by a qualified observer. - (f) Fugitive Dust.
+This limitation shall not apply to existing incinerators or wood waste burners. - (c) The emissions of visible air pollutants from gasoline engines shall be eliminated except for periods not exceeding five consecutive seconds. - (d) The emissions of visible air pollutants from stationary or portable diesel engines as determined by a qualified observer shall be limited to 30 percent opacity below 7500 feet elevation except for periods not exceeding ten consecutive seconds. - (e) Unless restricted by more stringent emission limits established elsewhere in the WAQSR or permit conditions, any single source may discharge for a period or periods aggregating not more than 6 minutes in any hour contaminants; - (i) Having an equivalent opacity of not more than 40 percent as determined by a qualified observer. - (f) Fugitive Dust.
 Sources operating within the State of Wyoming are required to control fugitive dust emissions.
-The following control measures or any equivalent method approved by the Division Administrator shall be considered appropriate for minimizing fugitive dust: - (i) Construction/Demolition Activities. - (A) Any person engaged in clearing or leveling of land, earthmoving, excavation, or movement of trucks or construction equipment over access haul roads or cleared land shall take steps to minimize fugitive dust from such activities.
-Such control measures may include frequent watering and/or chemical stabilization.
+The following control measures or any equivalent method approved by the Administrator shall be considered appropriate for minimizing fugitive dust: - (i) Construction/Demolition Activities. - (A) Any person engaged in clearing or leveling of land, earthmoving, excavation, or movement of trucks or construction equipment over access haul roads or cleared land shall take steps to minimize fugitive dust from those activities.
+Such control measures may include frequent watering and/or chemical stabilization. - (B) Any person engaged in demolition activities including razing of homes, buildings, or other structures; or removing paving material from roads and/or parking areas shall take steps to minimize fugitive dust from such activities.
+Such control measures may include frequent watering and/or chemical stabilization. - (C) Any person who is engaged in construction or demolition activities which tracks earth or other materials onto paved streets shall promptly remove such material by water or other means.

-- (B) Any person engaged in demolition activities including razing of homes, buildings, or other structures; or removing paving material from roads and/or parking areas shall take steps to minimize fugitive dust from such activities.
-Such control measures may include frequent watering and/or chemical stabilization. - (C) Any person who is engaged in construction or demolition activities which tracks earth or other materials onto paved streets shall promptly remove such material by water or other means. - (D) Any person engaged in sandblasting or similar operations shall take steps to minimize fugitive dust from such activities.
-Such control measures may include the installation and use of hood, fans and fabric filters to enclose and vent the handling of dusty materials.
+(D) Any person engaged in sandblasting or similar operations shall take steps to minimize fugitive dust from such activities.
+Such control measures may include the installation and use of hoods, fans and fabric filters to enclose and vent the handling of dusty materials.